Purdue-Space-Program/copperhead_flight_sw/ext/README.md

 ## FreeRTOS
 Real time operating system.
 Very stripped down and low level operating system that gives very precise control to the implementer.
+If you want to use this library, you must include a `FreeRTOSConfig.h` somewhere.
+It should be defined per-application.